 To answer the question regarding clear aligners vs. braces; both are excellent options and it often comes down to personal preference.
 For example both treatments can be done on people at any age.
 Regarding price, the cost of the treatments is also very similar.
 We think for most people the advantages of clear aligners make it a great choice.

 With either option, remember the crucial part is the retention phase afterwards.
 We have great before and after photos that show some amazing Invisalign cases of all ages.
+Plus, we have some amazing Invisalign hacks to get the most of Invisalign.
 If you have any questions please let us know and we would be happy to answer them.